adrhill/iclr2025-sparse-autodiff/assets/img/2025-04-28-sparse-autodiff/poster.typ

   [
     // First column
     #column-box(heading: [#capsify("Recap:") Automatic Differentiation (AD)])[
-      The chain rule tells us that
-      the Jacobian of a composed function $f = h compose g$ is obtained by multiplying the *Jacobian matrices* (solid) of $h$ and $g$.
-      #my-image("chainrule_num.svg")

-      However, AD doesn't use Jacobian matrices, instead opting for matrix-free *Jacobian operators* (dashed).
-The chain rule now corresponds to a composition of operators.
-      #my-image("matrixfree.svg")
+      The use of AD in Deep Learning is ubiquitous:
+      Instead of computing gradients, Jacobians and Hessians by hand, AD automatically computes them for given PyTorch, JAX and Julia code.

+      *Matrix-free Jacobian operators* (dashed) lie at the core of AD.
+      While we illustrate them as matrices to provide intuition, they are best thought of as *black-box functions with unknown structure*.\
-      To turn such (composed) *Jacobian operators* into *Jacobian matrices*, they are evaluated with all standard basis vectors.
+      To turn such Jacobian operators into *Jacobian matrices* (solid), they are evaluated with all standard basis vectors.
       #my-image("forward_mode.svg", width: 90%)

-      This either constructs Jacobian matrices column-by-column
+      This either constructs Jacobian matrices one column#super("1") or one row#super("2") at a time.
-      #text("(forward mode, computing as many JVPs as there are inputs)", fill:bifold-gray-2) or row-by-row

       #text(
-        "(reverse mode, computing as many VJPs as there are outputs)",
+        [#super("1") Forward mode, computing as many JVPs as there are inputs (pictured).],
         fill: bifold-gray-2,
+      )\
+      #text(
+        [#super("2") Reverse mode, computing as many VJPs as there are outputs.],
+        fill: bifold-gray-2,
       )
-      .
       // The computational cost therefore depends on the input and output dimensionality of $f$.
     ]

     #column-box(
       heading: [#capsify("Idea:") Automatic Sparse Differentiation (ASD)],
-      stretch-to-next: true,
     )[
       Since Jacobian operators are linear maps,
-      we can:
-      1. simultaneously compute the values of orthogonal columns/rows
+      we can *simultaneously compute the values of multiple orthogonal columns* (or rows).\
-      2. decompress the resulting vectors into the Jacobian matrix.
+      We then decompress the resulting vectors into the Jacobian matrix @griewankEvaluatingDerivativesPrinciples2008 @gebremedhinWhatColorYour2005.

       #grid(
         columns: 2,